1. Lord Wellesley became Governor-General of India in ___________.

 Explanation: It made the Peshwa a dependent ally of the British.

-62. Under the Treaty of Bassein (1802), Baji Rao II agreed to:
+62. Under the Treaty of Bassein (1802), Baji Rao II agreed to___________.

 A) Maintain a British subsidiary force